Local SEO

 Links act like votes for your site from other websites.

 BrightLocal’s study shows that 31% of SEOs deem links the most important signal for ranking on regular organic search.
-And 13% think the same for map pack rankings.
+13% think the same for map pack rankings.

-Bar graph showing percentage of SEOs who think links are most important ranking factor for "map pack" and "regular" results, respectively
+Bar graph showing percentage of SEOs who think links are most important ranking factor for map pack and "regular" results, respectively

 For many, this won’t come as much of a surprise.
 In 2016, Google said that backlinks are one of their top three ranking factors.
 Plus, many studies have found a strong correlation between links and organic traffic.